Joshua-Knott/Joshua-Knott/README.md

 ## Hi there 👋, My name is Joshua Knott
-## I a second year computer science student at TU Dublin
+## I am a second year computer science student at TU Dublin

 <!--